 We do however have some regular bloggers, whose names you will see crop up again and again across the site.
 Here’s a bit of info about who we are and what we do:

 Her blogs have included insider-perspectives on the work of the AIU Centre and reflections on collection management, as well as interesting things from the archive and library that she comes across in the rest of her work.
 She continues to be an occasional guest blogger.

-Hattie’s blog posts include insights into our archive, coverage of AIUC events, and pieces commemorating famous events or figures throughout the history of race relations.
+Hattie’s blog posts include insights into our archive, coverage of our events, and pieces commemorating famous events or figures throughout the history of the fight against racism in the UK.

 Alison is The AIU Centre’s Honorary Research Associate, specialising in focused research projects that bring together race relations themes and materials from cultural institutions in the Manchester area.
 Alison is a historian by training, as well as a qualified coach working in the HE sector.
 For her, the roles of coach and historian involve using similar skills, including the abilities to see lots of different perspectives, and to pull together reflections based on the ‘stories’ people actually narrate.
 You can read about her coaching work here.
 On the history side, she completed her PhD on nineteenth-century American social and political history at the University of Manchester.

 Alison blogs about interesting stories that start with the collection, revealing unusual connections between items in our library, archive and beyond.
 Her posts often reflect on the process of research and she writes posts for our Research Skills series.
 She makes an occasional appearance as our Roving Reader.